-Join Steve Caplin for an in-depth discussion in this video Creating the first perspective plane, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Creating the first perspective plane, part of Photoshop: Creating Perspective.

 This house is constructed of walls at right angles to each other, just like …most houses.
 All those walls however, present an …interesting perspective problem.
 But we can use Photoshop's Invertive …Vanishing Point filter to take most of the hard work out of working with this images. …So, let's go to Filter and choose Vanishing Point. …And it appears near the top.
 Here's the image opened within Vanishing Point. …And the first job is to find and define a rectangular area within this image.…